ArthurCRodrigues/MVC-Appointment-Finder/README.md

 - `requirements.txt`: List of project dependencies

 ## License
 This project is licensed under the MIT License.
-See `LICENSE` for more details.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 Developed by Arthur(https://github.com/ArthurCRodrigues).
 Feel free to reach out for collaboration or questions.